- Allow a minimum of 5 business days BEFORE you call us regarding the status of your petition.

 The applications MUST be submitted by a faculty member.
 Students cannot request for a protocol.
 Please click here for an overview the most recent document submission process

 The application and the supporting documents will be administratively reviewed for completeness.
 Incomplete applications will be sent back to the researcher(s) without any administrative action.
 Those applications that are considered to be "complete"will be assigned a new IRB ID which will resemble the pattern ##-1###.
 The researchers will be corresponded by email if further information is needed to make a determination.
 In the event that the reviewer determines that the protocol may not qualify for exempt status, the application may be sent for a consultation.
-The researcher will be directed to submit an expedited or a full member application once the Office of Compliance confirms non-exemption decision.
+The researcher will be directed to submit an expedited or a full member application once the Office of Research Compliance confirms non-exemption decision.

 Researchers please be aware that all IRB decisions are final and may not retracted.
 The researcher can appeal a decision by making a written request to the Chair of IRB (Please visit the IRB Membership page).
 The decision of the IRB Chair is final and cannot be appealed.
 Moreover, under no circumstances the research team can involve MTSU Administration or ranking officials in a review process.
 The University's Federal-Wide Assurance and the PHS policies preclude the involvement of administrative members to influence the approval process.
 However, the Institutional Officials reserve the right to cancel an approved IRB protocol.